AndruTjalas1/Auto-Mute/Auto-Mute/README.md

 - Works system-wide, even when other apps are focused

 Perfect for when you need to deviate from your schedule temporarily!

+## 🎯 System Tray Icon

+When running with `--tray` flag, a visual indicator appears in your taskbar:

+- 🟢 **Green Icon**: Auto-mute is ENABLED (schedule is active)
+- 🔴 **Red Icon**: Auto-mute is PAUSED (schedule is disabled)

+**Right-click the icon for options:**
+- Toggle Auto-Mute (enable/pause)
+- Show Status (current state and time)
+- Exit (close the application)

+The icon updates automatically when you use the hotkey or when the schedule changes the mute state.

 ## 📜 Available Scripts